-You would think that these types of business dealings are more hush-hush, but in the modern music world, especially in the world of hip hop, rappers make a significant amount of money from doing features smaller artists and charging a pretty penny.
+You would think that these types of business dealings are more hush-hush, but in the modern music world, especially in the world of hip-hop, rappers make a significant amount of money from doing features with smaller artists and charging a pretty penny.

 These artists wouldn't be ashamed of the money they make for features and are likely to boast about it in a song, which might actually give you a real chance at making your dream collab a reality.